sharmapn/sharmapn.github.io/researchprojects.md

 - Continuing my research on decision-making processes in OSS communities, I am interested in development of automated tools that examine these aspects:
    - if and which developers' preference matters in decision-making in these communities?
    - how sentiments change after project leader steps down? and
    - who influences decisions?
-There are different influences in OSS and include strategic, operational and tactical.
+There are different types of influences in OSS development: strategic, operational and tactical.
    - whether social connections (“knowing key members”) affects likelihood of participation (e.g. bug reporting, enhancement reporting and in decision-making)

 -	Structuring unstructured OSS communities <br>